ksoze84/usefun/README.md

 ```

 ## Using a stored Fun outside react
-If you plan to use a Fun store outside react, you should initialize the Fun collection beforehand with the **fun( collection )** method.
+If you plan to use a Fun store outside react, you should enable the Fun collection beforehand with the **fun( collection )** method.
 This function returns the same object that is passed as parameter.

 This example uses a loader, like in Remix framework.
 ```tsx